-For us, however, the highlight of being in Quartzsite was not the show itself, seeing hundreds of RV’s in one place, boondocking on BLM land for the first time, or even all the fun camaraderie we shared with fellow Entegra owners.
-Instead it was the opportunity to head for the hills in an UTV.
+Besides the fun of being in Quartzsite, the show itself, seeing thousands of RV’s all in one place, boondocking on BLM land for the first time, and all the fun camaraderie we shared with fellow Entegra owners, another highlight was the opportunity to head for the hills in an UTV.
 How fortunate we were that our next door neighbors, John and his wife, Cindy, invited us to join them in their UTV for a very exciting (and a little chilly) ride to the surrounding mountains with them.
 Wow, it was better than any Disney ride!!!

 We visited the stone cabin at the Gold Eye Mine where Lehre Harold Erdman spent 63 years of his life.
 There’s even a gravestone erected right outside the front door.
 The inside of the cabin is strewn with artifacts – an old typewriter, miner’s helmets and equipment, old boots, an old toilet and so much more.
 Not sure if all of this stuff belonged to him or by others contributing to an impromptu shrine.
 A nearby sand berm was decorated with a dozen or so porcelain toilets, each sprouting a bouquet of plastic flowers.
 Someone has a good sense of humor!